Anti-Raid/splashtail/README.md

 # Communication

-Communication between the bot, jobserver, server and the ``mewld`` clusterer (used to run multiple clusters of the bot with each cluster responsible for a set of shards) happens in 3 primary ways.

-## Mewld IPC

-For ``mewld``-``bot`` communication, core state such as Cluster ID, Cluster Name, Shard List, Redis Channel etc. are given as command-line arguments and are parsed by the ``argparse`` module of botv2's IPC subsystem.

-The ``mredis.LauncherCmd`` type from ``mewld`` (``import mredis "github.com/cheesycod/mewld/redis"``) is the primary type used for communication. ``Args`` should be used to send arguments for the IPC command and ``Output`` should be used to send arbitrary data to IPC.
-Diagnostic payloads (used to check uptimes and gather the guild/user count per cluster) are a special case and use ``mredis.LauncherCmd`` for the request and a ``diagPayload`` (renamed to ``MewldDiagResponse`` in the bot).

-## RPC

-All communication between the webserver, the bot and the jobserver take place over RPC and standard HTTP.
+All communication between the webserver, the bot and the jobserver take place over an internal RPC API and standard HTTP.
 This allows for easy, yet high quality integration between services on Anti-Raid.

 ## Serializing/Deserializing for external usage